What is toenail fungus and fingernail fungus?

 - Avoid tight hosiery, which promotes moisture retention, and wear synthetic fabric socks that wick moisture away from feet better than cotton or wool

-Be especially careful of any nail problem if you have an immune-deficient condition or diabetes and have foot concerns already.
+Be especially careful of any nail problem if you have a weakened immune system or diabetes, and have foot concerns already.
 What might start out as a cosmetic problem can quickly turn into a more serious issue leading to complicated fungal infections mixed with bacteria, skin breakdown, worsening pain, neuropathy, and in the case of advanced diabetes, permanent nail removal or even amputation of the toe.